zeeguu-ecosystem/Docker/README.md

 docker build -t zeeguu-api-core -f docker-files/zeeguu-api-core/Dockerfile .
 ```

-To build the zeeguu-web container image:
+To build the zeeguu-web container image (Make sure to replace 1.1.1.1:9001 with the url:port where your API can be reached from other clients.):
 ```sh
 docker build -t zeeguu-web --build-arg ZEEGUU_API__EXTERNAL="http://1.1.1.1:9001"  -f docker-files/zeeguu-web/Dockerfile .
 ```
-Make sure to replace ``1.1.1.1:9001`` with the url:port where your API can be reached from other clients.

 To run the containers:
 ```sh